 Teacher expectations for an assignment will be further clarified by sharing a well developed rubric at the beginning of a task or assignment.
-For example, the rubric in Fig. 1 clearly lays out the criteria and levels of performance for an elementary science lab.
+For example, the rubric in Fig. 1 clearly lays out the criteria and levels of performance for an elementary (grades 3-5) science lab.
 If students receive this rubric before the task begins they will understand the teacher's expectations for a good lab report.
 Furthermore, with a well-designed rubric for a task, students can more effectively evaluate the progress they are making on that task and can better evaluate the quality of their product when they finish.
 Clear criteria and levels of performance make peer feedback and evaluation more likely and more valuable as well.

-Criteria Limited Acceptable Proficient made good observations observations are observations are all observations are clear and detailed made good Hancant or most predictions are reasonable ∥ - ∥ appropriate absent or inconsistent with consistent with conclusion is consistent with observations
+Criteria Limited Acceptable Proficient

+all observations are clear and detailed

+all predictions are reasonable

+appropriate conclusion is consistent with most observations conclusion is consistent with observations

 Fig. 1.
-Rubric for an elementary science assignment.
+Rubric for an elementary (grades 3-5) science assignment.